chipojaya1/housing-prices-prediction/README.md

 - **Differences**: The test dataset lacks the `SalePrice` column, which is the target variable in the training dataset.

 ## Model Details
-- **Input Features**: OverallQual, GrLivArea, TotalBsmtSF, GarageCars, FullBath, YearBuilt, LotArea
+- **Input Features**: The key variables listed above, along with other relevant features from the dataset.
 - **Target Variable**: SalePrice (continuous numerical variable)
 - **Type of Model**: XGBoost Regressor
 - **Software Used**: Python 3.8, scikit-learn 0.24.2, XGBoost 1.4.2